10.4 Error Message Reference

 Cause

 The RTK track recorded with the scan does not meet validation criteria.
-Common causes are insufficient satellite count, Float status at scan start, excessive antenna tilt, or RTK loss during overlap zones.
+Common causes are insufficient satellite count, Float status at scan start, excessive antenna tilt, and RTK loss during overlap zones.

 Resolution

-- Confirm the LixelGO app showed more than 10 satellites and a Fixed status before the scan began.
+- Confirm LixelGO showed more than 10 satellites and a Fixed status before the scan began.

-- After achieving Fixed status, walk at least 33 ft (10 m) before beginning the scan route.
+- After achieving Fixed, walk at least 33 ft (10 m) before beginning the scan route.
 RTK data captured during the initial fix period is often insufficient for processing.

 HBC file parse failed